radekstepan/ukraine/README.rst

 ukraine
 =========

-Open Source Node.js PaaS with automatic Proxy and CLI client.
+Open Source Node.js PaaS with automatic proxy and cli client.

 ``ukraine`` glues ``haibu`` and ``node-http-proxy`` adding a little helper, ``chernobyl``, that deploys into this cloud.
 It is probably as stable as you think it is.